 To their credit Fairfax’s The Age detected the national disquiet and ran front page headlines on the shocking abuse and cover ups within Victoria’s Department of Human Services and the mental health system during this explosive period of upheaval.

 Another major cyber activism campaign run during mid- 2011 saw former Victorian Police Chief, Simon Overland’s actions relating to the alleged abuse of phone taping powers and the production of misleading crime statistics being made transparent to the public.
 This political meddling of the Victorian police crime data was revealed through an extraordinary Twitter and blog campaign that spilled over into the Australian mainstream media.

 At the time Victorian Police Minister Peter Ryan commented about the campaign disclosing Mr Overland’s alleged misdemeanours as the most extraordinary he had ever seen.
 When Mr Overland resigned several weeks later, consequently almost every member of Victoria Police force, the Victorian public, civil liberties and human rights lawyers and advocates were universally united in joy at their perception of the beginning of the end of police cover ups and corruption.

-Conversely the power of social media mobilised to find a young autistic Sydney boy Riley who recently went missing, after his frantic parents and local community enlisted search support through their Facebook cries for help.
-A neighbour found the boy alive after hearing of the search and rescue operation through the social media and traditional news sites.
+Conversely the power of social media mobilized to find a young autistic Sydney boy Riley who recently went missing, after his frantic parents and local community enlisted search support through their Facebook cries for help.
+A neighbor found the boy alive after hearing of the search and rescue operation through the social media and traditional news sites.

 NSW police officer Strath Gordon stated to the Sydney Morning Herald that; “People just have to press the share button and something can reach millions of people.
 That’s a very powerful tool for us.”